eltatata/LangChain-RAG-v3/README.md

 The service is built with Bun, TypeScript, Express (MVC), and MongoDB (Vector Store).

+The RAG was designed around a fictional technology store called **Voltix Electronics**, enabling domain-specific conversations about products, services, and general store-related queries.

 ## 🚀 Main Technologies

 - **Bun** – Modern and fast JavaScript runtime.